-What is Cohort Analysis – and why your business probably needs it
+What is Cohort Analysis – and how to get it from your Sage 50 data

 If you've ever wondered why some months feel busier than others, why certain customers keep coming back while others disappear after their first purchase, or whether that promotion you ran in March actually worked – cohort analysis is the tool that answers those questions properly.
-The term is not often used.
-Those who have generally assume it's something only large companies with data teams use.
-Neither is true – let's break it down.
+If you're running Sage 50, you have all the data you need for this – you just need the right way to look at it.

 What is a cohort?